Linux For Normies (from a normie's point of view)

 Be careful when you're using a command with sudo, you're giving all the priviledges to it which can harm your system.

-(Sudo has more permissions than a Windows' admin.)
+(Sudo has more permissions than a Windows' administrator.)

 Repository (repo)